 What is contract workflow?

-Contract workflow refers to the series of steps and processes involved in the creation, negotiation, approval, execution, and management of a contract.
+Contract workflow refers to the series of steps and processes involved in the creation, negotiation, approval, execution, and contract management.
 It outlines the various stages and actions required to ensure that contracts are drafted, reviewed, and finalized efficiently and effectively.

 The workflow involves coordinating activities across multiple stakeholders, including legal, sales, procurement, and finance teams, to ensure that contracts are created, reviewed, approved, and executed efficiently and effectively.